SurveySensum

 Well, some brands do it amazingly.

-Their customers are not their loyal customers, but in fact, they are their die-hard fans.
+Their customers are their die-hard fans.
 To give some names – Starbucks, Apple, etc.

 You won’t find a loyal Starbucks customer in a queue at Cafe Coffee Day.